cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/the_christmas_secret_2000.md

 description = """In this magical story, a scientist sets out to prove that reindeer can fly and along the way discovers the true meaning of faith, family and Christmas."""

 [taxonomies]
-xmas_genres = ['TV Movie', 'Family', 'Drama', 'Hallmark', 'Fantasy']
+xmas_genres = ['Drama', 'Fantasy', 'Family', 'TV Movie', 'Hallmark']

 [extra]
 film_url = """https://letterboxd.com/film/the-christmas-secret/"""